rte-france/relife/sphinx_docs/source/index.rst

 * **Reliability theory**: optimal age of replacement for time-based mainteance policy for one-cycle or infinite number of cycles, with exponential discounting.
 * **Renewal theory**: expected number of events, expected total costs or expected number of replacements for run-to-failures or age replacement policies.

-To install ReLife2, first install it using pip:
+To install ReLife2, use pip:

 .. code-block:: console